 Precious Metals Have Profit Power.

 We can’t imagine why anyone would doubt the profit power of precious metals, unless they don’t know the facts.
 In our opinion, many factors that drove up gold and silver in the ’70s are back again.
-Today, we live in a climate of high oil prices, energy driven inflation, floundering stocks, rising interest rates, an Iraq war, plus Iran and North Korea as nuclear threats.
+Today, we live in a climate of high oil prices, energy driven inflation, floundering stocks, rising interest rates, an Ukraine / Russia war, plus Iran and North Korea as nuclear threats.

 We feel that stocks, bonds, and real estate are in the highest risk

 position we’ve seen since the 1970s.
 No wonder Gold bounced out of a 20-year bear market with a vengeance!
 From a $258 low in 2001 to a recent high of $2011, gold has nearly decupled in value.
 But still, gold remains in a stealth market that most people have not yet discovered.
 That’s because by and large Americans are an optimistic bunch.
 It takes a long time for sentiment to turn negative.
 Yet, we’re convinced that it’s only a matter of time till more and more investors make the flight to safety in gold.

 A Repeat of the Bull Market of the ’70s?

 Keep in mind the theme of this report: History has a strange way of repeating itself.
 While gold and silver have been doing great since the 2000 stock crash, we feel precious metals will prove to be even more rewarding in the years ahead– especially when we compare present day factors to those of the bull market run of the 1970s.

 • Back then, the Vietnam War was the quagmire.
 Politicians couldn’t get us out.
 Today, we’ve already spent more money in Iraq than on the entire Vietnam War and the price tag goes up $10 billion a month.